Psemp/OC_P7/README.md

 # API usage :
 The software uses Google Maps API and media wiki API (from wikipedia).
 Media Wiki is used to get the url of a user's request, Google Maps is used to get lat/lon of a target, then a map image URL is generated based on those settings.
+On windows, use flask_run_init.ps1 to create the env variable directly and use Flask run, on Unix : export FLASK_APP="grandpyapp/views.py"

 # Stage :
 Awaiting deployment on Heroku